Every song has a story.*

 ***Quite a write-up of Silent Night!
 Holy Night! can be found here.

-This post is featured on the blog of Unlocking the Bible.
+This post is featured on the blog of Open the Bible.
 I encourage you to visit Unlocking the Bible for more Christmas inspiration.